Have you thought about how to be happy in retirement? We all want to enjoy that time, but the challenge is to balance a fulfilling life today as well.

 Too many approaches feel like an “all or nothing” ultimatum.
 I find myself wondering: “what is the point of working my fingers to the bone, sacrificing time and precious memories with the family, all to barely scrape together an existence in my golden years?”
 As we will discuss, retiring happily is not exclusively about money!

 I choose not to live that way, and avoid that mindset!
 My approach is a happy retirement in exchange for hard work – without making it too rough for the here and now.
-For my wife and I, Mêtis in our Happy Retirement Matters is about being effective, practical, and results-oriented.
+For my wife and me, Mêtis in our Happy Retirement Matters is about being effective, practical, and results-oriented.

 Tips to Secure a Happy Retirement and a Positive Mindset